VIDA-NYU/AutoDDG/README.md

 ---
 ## Overview

-This repository contains the reproduction artifact for the **SIGMOD 2026** paper:
+This repository contains the official implementation for the **SIGMOD 2026** paper:

 > **AutoDDG: Automated Dataset Description Generation using Large Language Models**